w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 tracestate: congo=lZWRzIHRoNhcm5hbCBwbGVhc3VyZS4,rojo=00-0af7651916cd43dd8448eb211c80319c-00f067aa0ba902b7-01
 ```

+> **PENDING DECISION - maybe TMI?**
-Notice when `congo` wrote its `traceparent` entry, it reuses the last trace ID
+Note: When `congo` wrote its `traceparent` entry, it reused the last trace ID
 which helps in consistency for those doing correlation.
 However, the value of its entry `tracestate` is opaque and different.
 This is ok.

-Finally, you'll see `tracestate` retains an entry for `rojo` exactly as it was,
-except pushed to the right.
-The left-most position lets the next server know
-which tracing system corresponds with `traceparent`.
-In this case, since `congo` wrote `traceparent`, its `tracestate` entry should be left-most.
+After this transition, `tracestate` contains an entry for `rojo` with the same value but pushed to the right.
+The left-most position implicitely tells which tracing system corresponds with the current `traceparent`.
+According to that, since `congo` wrote `traceparent`, its `tracestate` entry should be left-most.

 ## Traceparent field
 The HTTP header field `traceparent` uniquely identifies a request within a participating component.